You get a proposal. It says €20,000. You sign it. Six months later you've spent €55,000 and the system is running, but barely covering its costs.

 There are specific cases where the total cost of ownership exceeds the realistic savings:

-- Insufficient volume for the investment.
-The rule of thumb: if the manual process costs less than €30,000/year in labour, the ROI for a full automation build is typically marginal once running costs and maintenance are included.
-Lightweight tools (RPA, workflow automation, no-code) are usually the right answer below that threshold.
+• Insufficient volume for the investment.
+As a rule of thumb, below €30,000/year in manual labour the ROI on a full build is marginal once running costs and maintenance are counted — lightweight tools (RPA, workflow automation, no-code) are usually the right answer.

 How to get a proposal you can actually trust